mikeshulman/narya/README.md

 ## Parsing

-The parser supports arbitrary mixfix operations with associativities and precedences, although at present these have to be defined using the OCaml interface.
+The parser supports arbitrary mixfix operations with associativities and precedences.
 We prefer to say "tightness" instead of "precedence", to make it clear that higher numbers bind more tightly.
 Tightnesses are *dyadic rational numbers*, including ω and −ω that are reserved for internal use.
 Notations can be either left-closed or left-open, and either right-closed or right-open, and tightness and associativity are only relevant on the open side(s).
-An infix notation is one that is open on both sides; a prefix notation is closed on the left and open on the right; a postfix notation is open on the left and closed on the right; and a "closed" or "outfix" notation is closed on both sides.
+An infix notation is one that is open on both sides; a prefix notation is closed on the left and open on the right; a postfix notation is open on the left and closed on the right; and a "closed" or "outfix" notation is closed on both sides, and has no tightness.
 The built-in notations are:

-- `( M )` – Parentheses for grouping (a closed notation).
+- `( M )` – Parentheses for grouping (outfix).
 - `Type` – The unique universe (currently we have type-in-type).
 - `M N` – Function application (left-associative).
 - `x ↦ M` – Lambda-abstraction.
 The unicode ↦ can be replaced by ASCII `|->`.